Customer small business financing solutions delivered through a single, online application.

 At the very least, you should reconcile your accounts monthly.
 However, you may decide to set up a weekly reconcile meeting to download the statements and review your ledgers.
 Some companies even reconcile their accounts daily if they have a high number of transactions.

 By reconciling your accounts regularly, you won’t have a huge build-up of statements and ledgers that need adjusting.
 This proactiveness will prevent you from logging long hours each quarter (or even at the end of the year) as you try to match up what your bank says compared to your ledger.
-Even though you may be tempted to procrastinate on this process, you will have to reconcile your books eventually.

 Bank reconciliation is one of the least glamorous parts of running a business.
 However, this practice is essential if you want a reliable view of your finances.
-Along with good bookkeeping habits, look for a tool that helps with bookkeeping by automatically connecting you with your bank.
-Learn how Lendio’s software can help you take control of your finances and make reconciliation easier.

 Subscribe to our weekly newsletter for industry news and business strategies and tips